-If you have been charged with an assault with a deadly weapon offense in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact Law Offices of Richard C. McConathy.
+If you have been charged with an assault with a deadly weapon offense in Dallas, or any of the surrounding areas in Texas, including Garland, Irving, Grand Prairie, Denton, Plano, McKinney, Fort Worth, Rockwall, Johnson, Wise, Ellis, Arlington, Mesquite, Carrolton, Richardson, Lewisville or Frisco, contact the Law Offices of Richard C. McConathy.

-Assault with a Deadly Weapon in Dallas
+Aggravated Assault in Dallas

 According to section 22.021 of the Texas Penal Code, an individual can be charged with assault with a deadly weapon if they use a deadly weapon during the commission of an assault offense.
-This offense is also commonly known as an aggravated assault in Texas.
+This offense is also commonly known as aggravated assault in Texas.

 As defined in Tex.
 Penal Code § 22.01, an individual can commit assault in Texas if they intentionally or knowingly cause or threaten to cause bodily injury to another person, or cause offensive physical contact to another person.

 According to Tex.
 Penal Code § 46.01, weapons, guns, and firearms that are considered deadly weapons can include any of the following: